 14. Painted Ceiling

 Painting the ceiling a color other than white is one of the easiest and most impactful ways to change a bedroom's vibe.
-A soft blue or sage green can create a calming, spa-like environment, while a deep terracotta or navy can make the room feel grounded and technique, often called "color drenching" when the ceiling matches the walls, creates a seamless and immersive eliminates the harsh line where the wall meets the ceiling, which can actually make a small room feel larger.
+A soft blue or sage green can create a calming, spa-like environment, while a deep terracotta or navy can make the room feel grounded and sophisticated.
+This technique, often called "color drenching" when the ceiling matches the walls, creates a seamless and immersive experience.
+It eliminates the harsh line where the wall meets the ceiling, which can actually make a small room feel larger.
 A painted ceiling is a budget-friendly way to experiment with color and add a designer touch.

 15. Stretched Ceiling